xsolla/pay-station-sdk/README.md

 1. Create a `return` page.
 1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
 1. Set accessToken at `headlessCheckout.setToken`.
 Run `headlessCheckout.init` to initialize the headless checkout library.

+## Google Pay integration guide

+> A working example can be found [here](./examples/google-pay).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm package.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
+   - The financial details component are updated with transaction details once the payment is completed.
+1. Initialize the SDK with your environment parameters.
+1. Set the access token for the initialized SDK.
+1. Initialize the payment form with the Google Pay payment method ID and return URL.
+   - The `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
+1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps.
+   - The Next action with the `check_status` type means that need to render status component.
+   - The Next action with the `special_button` type means that need to render special button component (in our case it's Google Pay button).
+1. Add a form message component to the form - `<psdk-payment-form-messages>`.
+1. Add a payment form component to the form - `<psdk-payment-form>`.
+1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
+1. Create a `return` page.
+1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
+1. Set accessToken at `headlessCheckout.setToken`.
+Run `headlessCheckout.init` to initialize the headless checkout library.

+## SDK payment methods integration guide (Barzahlen, Naver, Venmo etc)

+> A working example can be found [here](./examples/sdk-payment-methods).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm package.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
+   - The financial details component are updated with transaction details once the payment is completed.
+1. Initialize the SDK with your environment parameters.
+1. Set the access token for the initialized SDK.
+1. Initialize the payment form with the SDK payment method ID and return URL.
+   - The `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
+1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps.
+   - Next action with the `redirect` type informs you that a redirect action is required on your side.
+You can get the URL to redirect from the action payload.
+1. Add a form message component to the form - `<psdk-payment-form-messages>`.
+1. Add a payment form component to the form - `<psdk-payment-form>`.
+1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
+1. Create a `return` page.
+1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
+1. Set accessToken at `headlessCheckout.setToken`.
+Run `headlessCheckout.init` to initialize the headless checkout library.

+## QR code pay integration guide

+> A working example can be found [here](./examples/qr-code).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm package.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
+   - The financial details component are updated with transaction details once the payment is completed.
+1. Initialize the SDK with your environment parameters.
+1. Set the access token for the initialized SDK.
+1. Initialize the payment form with the QR code payment method ID and return URL.
+   - The `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
+1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps.
+   - The Next action with the `redirect` type informs you that a redirect action is required on your side.
+You can get the URL to redirect from the action payload.
+   - The Next action with the `show_qr_code` type means that need render QR code component.
+   - The Next action with the `check_status` type means that need to render status component.
+1. Add a form message component to the form - `<psdk-payment-form-messages>`.
+1. Add a payment form component to the form - `<psdk-payment-form>`.
+1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
+1. Create a `return` page.
+1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
+1. Set accessToken at `headlessCheckout.setToken`.
+Run `headlessCheckout.init` to initialize the headless checkout library.

+## Mobile payment integration guide

+> A working example can be found [here](./examples/mobile-payment).

+Integration flow:

+1. Add the SDK library to your project.
+You can use an npm package.
+1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
+1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
+1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
+   - The financial details component are updated with transaction details once the payment is completed.
+1. Initialize the SDK with your environment parameters.
+1. Set the access token for the initialized SDK.
+1. Initialize the payment form with the QR code payment method ID and return URL.
+   - The `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
+1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps.
+   - The Next action with the `redirect` type informs you that a redirect action is required on your side.
+You can get the URL to redirect from the action payload.
+   - The Next action with the `show_mobile_payment_screen` type means that need render new submit button.
+   - The Next action with the `check_status` type means that need to render status component.
+1. Add a form message component to the form - `<psdk-payment-form-messages>`.
+1. Add a payment form component to the form - `<psdk-payment-form>`.
+1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
+1. Create a `return` page.
+1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
+1. Set accessToken at `headlessCheckout.setToken`.
+Run `headlessCheckout.init` to initialize the headless checkout library.